operator-playground-io/Kafka-chart-tile/tutorials/configuration-parameters-of-kafka-helm-chart.md

+---
+title: Configuration Parameters of Kafka Helm Chart
+description: This tutorial explains about Configuration Parameters
+---

 ### Configuration Parameters of Kafka Helm Chart

 The Kafka Helm Chart can be customized by specifying configurable Parameters while installing the chart.